3gcodes/bgtools-lvl/README.md

 Steps to run locally:

 - `docker compose up` - this will start a local MySQL instance.
-Creds are valid in the `.env` file.
+Creds are valid in the `.env.example` file.
+- copy `env.example` to `.env`
 - `php artisan migrate --seed` - There is a little bit of data just so `GET: /api/games` works.
 - `php artisan serve`
 - `http POST :8000/api/auth/register name=<name> email=<email> password=<password> `